Top 10 Coming of Age Movies Like "The Edge of Seventeen"

 1. Lady Bird (2017)

 Lady Bird follows a young girl and her loving yet rocky relationship with her mother.
-Written and directed by the very talented Greta Gerwig, the story follows both their lives as they must both look inwards and explore what makes them individually and collectively, better people.
+Written and directed by the very talented Greta Gerwig, the story follows both their lives as they both look inwards and explore what makes them individually and collectively, better people.

 With stellar acting from Saoirse Ronan and Laurie Metcalf, Lady Bird was voted by Time magazine as one of the ten best films of the year in 2017 and earned five nominations for Best Picture, Best Actress, Best Supporting Actress, Best Original Screenplay, and Best Director at the 90th Academy Awards.